DuncanDai/LineSegmentsDetection/README.md

 Including classical image processing and deep learning based methods

 Note: all related papers are in the `papers` directory.
+- the file with a name prefix `DL_` implies that DL-based method has been used.

 ## Classical image processing
 1-1 CannyLines 2015 （source code: C/C++）